at-the-vr/site/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve Brutal
+about: Create a report to help improve this website
 title: ''
 labels: bug
-assignees: ElianCodes
+assignees: at-the-vr

 ---